The first conversation I ever had with my girlfriend began with a lie.

 What would life be like without lies.
 A place where what you said and what you did were the same thing, where the truth was a mate you had no reason to fear, who you could walk up to smiling and let them take you by the hand.
 Every time I stood up for my truth, I realised, I claimed back a piece of territory that was mine.
 And the scared six year old had one less reason to be afraid.

 What a big old waste of time it is.
 To be afraid all the time.
-If I have nothing to lie about then just stop.
+If I have nothing to lie about then stop.
 And if I’ve done something wrong, tell it like it is and take the slap.
-Because anything else will come back and bite me on the arse.
-How liberating must it be.
-Mark Twain famously said the greatest thing about telling the truth is that you don’t have to remember what you said.
+Anything else will come back and bite me on the arse.
+In the words of Mark Twain, the greatest thing about telling the truth is that you don’t have to remember what you said.
+How liberating.

 But it’s more than that too.
 I read somewhere that the truth is an adventure, maybe the defining adventure of all our lives.
 And remarkable things happen when we start telling it.
 So what now, I ask myself.
 Now, there is this me walking around with a mind bent on trying not to tell even the smallest lie.
 Which is probably asking too much right now.
 But there must be a beginning.
 In any event, I thought to myself if I was going to write something about lying I should begin with the truth.
 And be sure I wasn’t lying to myself about it.